 With the exception of weeding by hand, the truth is that most "green" organic weed killers currently available are not as effective as their chemical-based counterparts, but organic science driven by consumer demand could bring new, more effective alternatives.
 In exchange for a somewhat reduced effectiveness, organic solutions give you the peace of mind that comes from knowing you are not polluting the environment or creating health risks to your family and neighbors.
 For many people, this is all the motivation required.

-In the event that you do need to use traditional chemical herbicide solutions, it is common sense to apply them judiciously, by spot-treating weeds when you identify them rather than by dumping herbicides broadly over wide areas of your lawn.
-By applying such chemicals very carefully in a limited fashion, you will avoid large-scale pollution of your yard and neighborhood.
-Be especially wary of hiring a professional lawn service for weed control, as these companies are in business to work quickly by spreading large amounts of the chemical in a hurry.
-Even companies that proclaim themselves to be "organic" or "green" may well be using excessive amounts of chemicals in their treatments.
+In the event that you do need to use traditional store-bought herbicide solutions, it's common sense to apply them judiciously, by spot-treating weeds when you identify them rather than by dumping herbicides broadly over wide areas of your lawn.
+By applying such herbicides very carefully in a limited fashion, you will avoid large-scale pollution of your yard and neighborhood.